chuymarin/doa-jenkins-lab/LAB_4.md

-# Create and Configure a Jenkins Pipeline
+# Lab 4: Create and Configure a Jenkins Pipeline

 **Install Pre-Requisistes**
 * git